tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 Orphan Rule
 : Traits when multiple crates are involved must meet one of 2 rules : 1.
 The trait is defined in the current trait or
 : 2.
-The implementor type is defined in the current crate
+The implementer type is defined in the current crate

 ### 4.03 Operator overloading